 If certain threads on your car’s tires are starting to look worn out on one side more than in the other, then your wheel alignment could be off.
+Also, you can check and try to fix this by balancing your tires or rotating tires.
 Accurately aligned tires should have matching rubber depth and if one of the tires has a different rubber depth than the others, then it’s a sign that your wheels are not properly aligned.

 Fuel Economy Benefits of Wheel Alignment